haneefshaikh/devops_Interview/error-kick-interview.md

 Dockerfile is used to create Docker images, while Docker Composr is used to manage multiple Docker containers.

-### 3. Write a Dockerfile to build a Python application image.
+### 3. I want write a Dockerfile to build a Python application image.
 What instructions should I take care of while writing the file?

 `FROM`: It specifies the based image to use for a Docker image.